2 Types of Kinako Mochi Snacks that are Popular in Japan

 Echigo Seika Kinako Mochi Snack

-In contrast to the former Kinako Mochi snack, the main ingredient in this Kinako Mochi is glutinous rice.
-Hence, it could be said that this one is a kind of Okaki.
+In contrast to the former Kinako Mochi snack, the main ingredient in this Kinako Mochi is glutinous rice “Mochi-Gome (餅米)”, so this one can be considered a kind of Okaki.